-The District adopted the final fiscal year 2020 budget in April 2019.
+The District adopted the final fiscal year 2021 budget in April 2020.
 The District did not revise the annual operating budget during the Fiscal Year.

-- Actual revenues in the General Fund were \$76.6 lower than budgeted due mainly to an increase in other income (expense) and offset by a decrease in user fees, sewer services fees, service availability received by the District.
-User fees, sewer service fees, and service availability were \$841.0 lower than budgeted. - The actual expenses were \$237.6 lower than budgeted.
-This can be generally attributed to the decrease in salaries from the reduction in staff and maintenance contracts.
+- Actual revenues in the General Fund were \$221.5 lower than budgeted due mainly to a decrease in sewer service fees, service availability and grease trap permits revenue received by the District.
+Sewer service fees and service availability were \$240.1 lower than budgeted.
+Grease trap permits revenue was \$71.2 lower than budgeted. - The actual expenses were \$451.6 lower than budgeted.
+This can be generally attributed to the decrease in maintenance contracts, professional services, utilities and supplies.